CodeFreezr/awesome-graphviz/README.md

 The list includes tools that complement Graphviz, such as graph generators, postprocessors and interactive viewers.
 Additional the most important internal resource will be linked.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
 You can also find Graphviz-related projects in <a href="http://code.google.com/hosting/search?q=graphviz" target="_blank">Google Code</a>.

-See contribution.md (tbd) how to add additional resource via pull requests.
+See contribution.md how to add additional resource via pull requests.

 ## Table of Content